-In accordance with IAS 37 Provisions, Contingent Liabilities and Contingent Assets the Authority has identified the following contingent assets:
+In accordance with IAS 37 Provisions, Contingent Liabilities & Contingent Assets the Authority has identified the following contingent assets:

-(a) Freehold Reversions for 4 Shared Equity Dwellings off Roughton Road Cromer - Following the Norfolk Homes Development on Roughton Road, Cromer, the Authority has acquired a 25% share in the freehold reversions for 4 shared equity dwellings.
-The Authority does not benefit from any ongoing rental income in relation to these properties, and will not realise the 25% equity share unless the properties owners buy the Authority out of the agreement.
+(a) Freehold Reversions for Shared Equity Dwellings- The Authority has acquired a share in the freehold reversions for shared equity dwellings.
+The Authority does not benefit from any ongoing rental income in relation to these properties, and will not realise the equity share unless the properties owners buy the Authority out of the agreement.
 As the value of these properties to the Authority is contingent upon this action the assets have not been recognised within the financial statements.
-The current market value of the properties is £712,000, with the Authority's share amounting to £178,000.
-This forms part of an ongoing agreement that covers the eventual transfer of 16 dwellings between now and 2020.
+The current market value of the properties is £4,270,011, with the Authority's share amounting to £1,281,036.